-Proof: This theorem is simply the consequence of the existence and unicity of the construction of ρ_L and \mathbf{i}V , and of the Fourier series used in (5), (11) and (12).
+Proof: this theorem is simply the consequence of the existence and unicity of the contruction of $\rho_L$ and $\mathbf{i}V$ , and of the Fourier series used in (5) (11) and (12).

 Definition: Canonical decomposition.
-The unique expression defined in Theorem 3 is called the canonical decomposition of the tangential response.
+The unique expression defined in theorem 3 is called the canonical decomposition of the tangential response.

 Definition: Pure tangential response.
-At a given point z, the Q.E.D. tangential response is said "locally pure" if there is only one nonvanishing term in the canonical decomposition at this point.
-The tangential response is said "pure along the screen" if there is only one nonvanishing term in the canonical decomposition along the screen: in this case the tangential response of the entire screen is a single standard response.
+At a given point z, the tangential response is said "locally pure" if there is only one non-vanishing term in the canonical decomposition at this point.
+The tangential response is said "pure along the screen" if there is only one non-vanishing term in the canonical decomposition at the screen is a single standard response.

-Submitted to a given EM environment, the generalized shield will generally have a canonical decomposition containing the superposition of several standard responses.
+Submitted to a given electromagnetic environment, the generalized shield will generally have a canonical decomposition containing the superposition of several standard responses.
 However, at this point we do not know if it is possible to create a pure response of a given type on a given shield, either locally or along the screen.
 Answering this question in detail is the purpose of the next paragraph.